The Blog Social

 Here’s what most people get wrong about Pinterest SEO—they treat it like Instagram with hashtags instead of Google with keywords.

-For BlogToPin optimization, focus on:
+For BlogToPin optimisation, focus on:

 • Long-tail keywords that match your blog content